 Generative AI

 Generative AI is gaining momentum across industries and has become one of the manufacturing technology trends.
-As shown by the survey conducted by Deloitte [1], more than 55% of manufacturing companies already leverage generative AI, and about 40% are planning to increase investments in this technology in the coming years.
+As shown by the survey conducted by Deloitte [1], in 2025, more than 55% of manufacturing companies already leveraged generative AI, and about 40% were planning to increase investments in this technology in the coming years.
 Also, manufacturing companies have become increasingly focused on data quality to take advantage of generative AI.

 Read more: AI in Project Management: Is the Future Already Here?